Hackers News Hackers News

 Infrastructure, Attribution, and Defensive Measures

-The malware communicates with a hardcoded command-and-control domain, whatsappcenter[.]com, hosted on IP address 38[.]54[.]122[.]188.
-This server sits within KAOPU-HK, a Hong Kong-based network with a documented history of providing abuse-resistant hosting to threat actors across Asia-Pacific.
-Passive intelligence tags the host as bulletproof infrastructure, a strong indicator of deliberate operational security.
+The malware establishes communication with a hardcoded command-and-control domain, whatsappcenter[.]com, hosted on the IP address 38[.]54[.]122[.]188.
+This server is located within KAOPU-HK, a Hong Kong-based network known for providing abuse-resistant hosting services to various threat actors across the Asia-Pacific region.
+Passive intelligence classifies this host as “bulletproof infrastructure,” strongly indicating deliberate operational security measures by the attackers.

-Seqrite researchers assess with moderate-to-high confidence that this campaign is linked to a China-nexus threat cluster.
-Supporting indicators include the use of bulletproof Chinese hosting, an embedded security detection list that enumerates vendors such as 360Safe, Qianxin, and Sangfor, direct targeting of WeChat data within the credential harvesting module, and a broader Southeast Asian footprint spanning military telecom and healthcare.
+Based on multiple converging indicators, Seqrite researchers assess with moderate-to-high confidence that this campaign is linked to a China-nexus threat cluster.
+Supporting evidence includes the use of bulletproof Chinese hosting, an embedded security detection list that specifically enumerates vendors such as 360Safe, Qianxin, and Sangfor, direct targeting of WeChat data within the credential harvesting module, and the broader geographical footprint targeting military-linked telecom and healthcare sectors in Southeast Asia.

 Indicators of Compromise (IoCs):-